 For quite some time Infré SA in Switzerland had been searching for a suitable tea blender for blending different types of tea.
 The 'gentle touch' required for tea, they found at Lindor in Dordrecht, the Netherlands.
 The decision was made to purchase the Lindor L4000 industrial mixer; gentle on fragile tea leaves and highly energy-efficient.
 This blender has increased flexibility for Infré and consequently also their market potential.

 As with wine, the quality of tea can vary enormously.
-Its taste and composition depends on the country in which the tea is harvested, the weather conditions during growth, the location (height) of the tea plantation and the composition and quality of the soil.
+Its taste and composition depend on the country in which the tea is harvested, the weather conditions during growth, the location (height) of the tea plantation and the composition and quality of the soil.
 Tea is blended in order to achieve a consistent quality of tea and the Lindor mixer is ideal for this purpose.
 The fragile tea leaves are mixed very gently in the drum to form a homogeneous blend.

 Tea naturally contains caffeine, also known as theine.
 Decaffeinating tea is what the Swiss firm Infré is specialised in.
 The decaffeination process takes place after the tea has been blended, using methylene chloride.
 This solvent is widely used in the food industry and among other things is suitable for the extraction of caffeine from coffee and tea.